chrislusf/gleam/README.md

 Gleam is built in Go, and the user defined computation can be written in Go, Lua, Unix pipe tools, or any streaming programs.

-It is convenient to write logic in Lua.
+It is convenient to write logic in Lua, but Lua is not required.
 Go is also supported with a little bit extra effort.

 ### High Performance

 * Go itself has high performance and concurrency.
-* LuaJIT also has high performance comparable to C, Java, Go.
+LuaJIT also has high performance comparable to C, Java, Go.
 * LuaJIT stream processes data, no context switches between Go and Lua.

 ### Memory Efficient

 * Gleam does not have the common GC problem that plagued other languages.
 Each executor is run in a separated OS process.
-* Gleam master and agent servers does not run actual computation.
-* Gleam master and agent servers are memory efficient, consuming less than 10 MB memory.
-* LuaJIT runs in parallel OS processes.
 The memory is managed by the OS.
-* One machine can host many more executors.
+One machine can host many more executors.
+* Gleam master and agent servers are memory efficient, consuming about 10 MB memory.

 The shuffle step in map-shuffle-reduce is costly because it usually needs to go through disk, since usually there are not enough executors to process the data partitions at the same time.
-But when one server can host many more executors, the partitions generated can be drained directly without touching disk.
+But when executors are memory efficient, they can process more all data without touching disk.

+Gleam also tries to automatically adjust the required memory size based on data size hints, avoiding many try-and-error manual tuning steps.

 ### Flexible
 * The Gleam flow can run standalone or distributed.
-* Data flows in Gleam either through memory and network, or optionally to disk for later re-tries.
+* Adjustable in memory mode or OnDisk mode.
+Data flows through memory or optionally to disk.

 ### Easy to Customize
 * The Go code is much simpler to read than Scala, Java, C++.